Water Hemlock (Cicuta Douglasii)

-Flowers: Flowers appear in late spring and early summer and are small, white, and grouped in umbrella shaped clusters at the ends of bran
+Flowers appear in late spring and early summer and are small, white, and grouped in umbrella-shaped clusters at the ends of branches.